aveith/aveith.github.io/_pages/about.md

 * **SBAC-PAD 2018**.

 # Recent News
+* May 1, 2024: I was invited to join the TPC of EuroSys 2025.
+* April 30, 2024: I was invited to join the TPC of UCC 2024.
+* April 28, 2024: I was invited to join the TPC of IEEE OPODIS 2024.
+* April 28, 2024: I was invited to join the TPC of IEEE SOCA 2024.
 * March 27, 2024: A paper titled "PathFS: A File System for the Hierarchical Edge" was accepted at [ACM International Workshop on Edge Systems, Analytics and Networking (EdgeSys 2024)](https://edge-sys.github.io/2024/accepted_papers.html).
 * January 05, 2024: I was invited to join the TPC of PAISE 2024.
 * January 02, 2024: I was invited to join the TPC of SMARTCOMP 2024.